OSGeo/grass-website/content/about/brand.md

 layout: "brand"
 ---

-Whether you are contributing to GRASS or creating materials which involve GRASS, help the project by keeping these branding guidelines.
+<span style="font-size:1.25em;" class="text-secondary">Whether you are contributing to GRASS or creating materials which involve GRASS, help the project by keeping these branding guidelines</span>

 ## Logos